Performance Appraisal Examples: Everything You Need to Know

 The short answer is yes, performance appraisals are still beneficial and appropriate.
 A company can choose to give weight to the appraisal or very little depending on what it has found effective.
 But even if there's little importance placed on an appraisal, it does give feedback to the employee they can use to improve their performance or find opportunities they can take advantage of.
 Ultimately, reviews help employees become better at their job and bring more to the table when they know where they stand.

 If you need help with performance appraisals, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.